opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 BackgroundSubtractorMOG2::getBackgroundImage
 --------------------------------------------

-.. cpp:function:: virtual void BackgroundSubtractorMOG2::getBackgroundImage(OutputArray backgroundImage) const
+.. ocv:function:: virtual void BackgroundSubtractorMOG2::getBackgroundImage(OutputArray backgroundImage) const

     Computes a background image which are the mean of all background gaussians.